Fuel Your Fitness: Pre & Post Workout Nutrition

 Are you always hungry after a workout?
 Or do you feel low on energy if you don’t eat before training?
 If so, you may not be fuelling yourself correctly during the day or pre and post workout.
 You may need some nutritional support, or a healthy snack to help satisfy your hunger, fuel your workout, or aid in muscle recovery.

 Choosing the right food and nutrients before exercising can make all the difference to your energy levels during a workout.
 Carbohydrates are our bodies preferred use of energy (we like carbs for a reason)!
-We store small amounts of carbohydrates in our liver and muscles a glycogen, which our liver breaks down into glucose during exercise and releases into the bloodstream for energy.
+We store small amounts of carbohydrates in our liver and muscles in a form called glycogen.
+Our liver breaks this down into glucose during exercise and releases it into the bloodstream for energy.
 Our brain and muscle use this glucose, as well as their own residual glycogen stores, to fuel their work.
 We feel fatigued when our glycogen stores get depleted, resulting in harder to sustain higher levels of intensities during training.
 Appropriate carbohydrate intake is vital and will determine how much glycogen is stored in the body for use during training.

-It’s important to remember that food can only work as fuel once it’s been absorbed, so make sure you have enough time to digest properly is important for optimal performance (a full meal 3-4 hours before, or, a light snack 1-2 hours before training), then get that body moving!
+It’s important to remember that food can only work as fuel once it’s been absorbed, so make sure you have enough time for digestion to ensure optimal performance (a full meal 3-4 hours before, or, a light snack 1-2 hours before training), then get that body moving!

 I also want to note that this information needs to be applied in general terms, as we all have completely different genetic makeups, and how much fuel your body needs depends on numerous factors, such as your genetics, lifestyle, activity levels of your training session, fitness goals, disease state, nervous system, hormonal system, metabolism.

-If you’ve eaten a big meal 2-4 hours before your workout (filled with protein, healthy fats and wholegrain carbohydrates), changes are you can get away without a pre-workout snack.
+If you’ve eaten a big meal 2-4 hours before your workout (filled with protein, healthy fats and whole grain carbohydrates), chances are you can get away without a pre-workout snack.

 So, to maximize the result of your training session try eating one of the balanced meals below 2-4 hours prior to training.
 Good options include: